savitashukla/instagram_crop_images_video/README.md

 - ✅ Crop all images at once and receive a stream with a progress value
 - ✅ Prepend or append a custom item in the assets list
 - ✅ Add custom action buttons
-- ❌ Videos are not supported
+- ✅ Videos are supported

 ## 📸 Screenshots